Restriction for general linear groups: the local non-tempered Gan-Gross-Prasad conjecture (non-Archimedean case): Introduction

 where $\pi_1$ and $\pi_2$ are respective irreducible $G_{n+1}$ and $G_r$ representations.

 The second generalization is on Ext-branching laws.
 The generic case for Ext-branching law is simpler: for respective generic irreducible representations $\pi_1$ and $\pi_2$ of $G_{n+1}$ and $G_n$,

-The Ext-vanishing part is conjectured by D. Prasad \cite{Pr18} and proved in \cite{CS18}.
+The Ext-vanishing part is conjectured by D. Prasad \cite{Pr18} and proved in \cite{CS18}, and the Ext-result also extends to standard modules in \cite{Ch21}.
 One may consider an analogous problem of Ext-branching laws for Arthur representations.
 However, there is no such general Ext-vanishing result for Arthur representations, and we do not have a way predicting non-vanishing Ext at the moment.

 Nevertheless, we formulate a conjecture in Section \ref{conj ext sum}, which reduces computations of Ext-groups for branching laws to computation of Ext-groups of derivatives.
 The conjecture is partly based on the derivative approach in \cite{GGP19}, as well as some examples computed in this paper.